Jewelry Making Tools You Need

 Tumblers help strengthen your wirework, and polish your metals

 I love my Lortone Tumbler!
 Its 3-pound capacity smooths and polishes lots of metal and wire work all at once with uniform results.
-I use mine with mixed stainless steel shot media.
+I use mine with mixed stainless steel shot.
 I add a few drops of dishwashing liquid to the water – it works well for me as a burnishing compound.

 If you frequent estate sales and thrift shops in search of great hidden jewelry finds, a tumbler can remove many years of tarnish and reveal exquisite pieces of antique jewelry!